amagalhaes31/amagalhaes31/README.md

 #### A little more about me...

-- 🔭 I’m currently working on Alarm System at [JFL Alarmes](https://jflalarmes.com.br/).
+- 🔭 I’m currently working on Broadcasting System at [Hitachi Linear](https://www.hitachi-linear.com.br/).
 - 🌱 I’m currently learning about Internet of Things using the ESP32.
 - 👯 My professional experiences are Digital TV (ISDB-Tb) and embedded systems.
 - 💬 Ask me about Internet of Things, Digital TV, Economy and Stock Market.